miguelruballos/Pet-Resource-Tracker/How to Use Pet Resource Tracker/how_to_use_pet_resource_tracker.md

 * Step 3: Open the _Dashboard Spreadsheet_.
 * Step 4: Open the _Dashboard_ tab.

-The Dashboard provides Graphs that help you track how much food and water your pet has.
+The Dashboard provides Bar Charts that track how much food and water your pet currently has.
+Also, it provides line graphs that track how much your pet ate.

 ![](./Image_Files/spread_sheet.png)